 Bao Loc City

-Bao Loc is located at an altitude of 900 m above sea level, with many types of terrain, mainly including high mountains, steep hills and valleys.
-Early morning is when the whole city seems to be immersed in a misty fog.
-In addition, Bao Loc is also strong in the tea growing and production industry, and is the capital of the silk industry.
+Bao Loc is located at an elevation of 900 m above sea level and features diverse terrain, including high mountains, steep hills, and valleys.
+Early morning is when the whole city seems to be shrouded in mist.
+In addition, Bao Loc is a strong hub for tea cultivation and production and is the capital of the silk industry.

 Phan Thiet is a stopover for swimming and relaxing in Mui Ne.
 Therefore, visitors only need to stay in the city for a maximum of 2 days, visiting famous places such as Doi Duong Sea Park, Phan Thiet water tower, Duc Thanh school relic site where President Ho Chi Minh taught, Van Thuy Tu palace where there is the largest whale skeleton in Southeast Asia, Ong Hoang tower, Po Sah Inu tower, Ong Dia rock beach…

-This place is famous for its long blue beaches and beautiful sand dunes.
-Bau Trang is a destination not to be missed when coming to Mui Ne, with the experience of watching the sunrise, sand sliding, riding ATVs and sightseeing and taking photos.
-Mui Ne has many beautiful resorts located along Nguyen Dinh Chieu coastal road and neighboring routes.
-Services for tourists here are quite complete.
-Mui Ne is also a destination for many foreign visitors.
+This place is famous for its long, blue beaches and beautiful sand dunes.
+Bau Trang is a destination not to be missed when visiting Mui Ne, offering the chance to watch the sunrise, slide down sand dunes, ride ATVs, sightsee, and take photos.
+Mui Ne has many beautiful resorts along Nguyen Dinh Chieu Coastal Road and nearby routes.
+Tourist services here are comprehensive.
+Mui Ne is also a popular destination for international visitors.

 Scared temples and pagodas